3.11.13.40 Suspensions, demerits & reconnection

 - they did not attend a requirement

-- they have behaved inappropriately during an appointment or activity
+- they have behaved inappropriately during an appointment or activity, or

-the job seeker's participation payment may become non-payable.
-From October 2024, if the job seeker does not have a valid reason they will accrue a demerit, and their payment may be suspended if they do not re-engage with their requirements within 5 business days 'resolution time' (this is an increase from the former 2 business days 'resolution time').
+the job seeker's participation payment may become non-payable (that is, suspended).
+If the job seeker in the Green or Warning Zone of the targeted compliance framework does not have a valid reason they will accrue a demerit, and their payment may be suspended if they do not re-engage with their requirements within 5 business days 'resolution time' (or immediately if in the Penalty Zone).
 Any payment due to the job seeker for the payment suspension period is withheld.
+Job seekers are generally back paid the amount withheld when they re-engage with their requirements or provide a valid reason for missing the requirement.

 Example: Sonia does not attend a compulsory activity.
 Sonia receives a message that she has 5 business days to provide a valid reason or re-engage with her requirements before her payment is suspended.
 While Sonia did not have a valid reason for not meeting her requirement, the next day she has a car accident which means she cannot attend a rescheduled activity.
 Sonia phones the Digital Services Contact Centre who determine that she is no longer required to attend her activity within 5 business days to avoid a suspension.